-DALLAS – Today in Aviation, Japanese carrier All Nippon Airways (NH) operated its first international air service to Hong Kong in 1971.
+DALLAS — Today, in 1971, Japanese carrier All Nippon Airways (NH) operated its first international air service to Hong Kong.

-Following the lifting of the ban on civil aviation in Japan in April 1952, a new domestic carrier, All Nippon Airways, or ANA, was established.
+After Japan lifted the ban on civil aviation in April 1952, a new domestic carrier, All Nippon Airways, or ANA, was established.
 Charter and scheduled services commenced in October of the following year.

 During the 1960s, the carrier developed an extensive domestic network across Japan.
 The addition of turboprops such as the Vickers Viscount and Fokker F27 saw passenger numbers reach one million by 1962.

 In May 1964, the airline entered the jet age with the arrival of its first Boeing 727s, put to work on its busy Tokyo-Sapporo service.
-Growth continued, and by 1970 ANA’s revenue passenger miles had increased four-fold to more than 2,700.
+Growth continued, and by 1970, NH’s revenue passenger miles had increased four-fold to more than 2,700.

 Despite its domestic dominance, management at ANA set its sights on international expansion.
 However, the country’s flag carrier, Japan Airlines (JL), had been given exclusive rights for all international services.

 To dip its toes into international waters, ANA flew a charter service to Hong Kong on February 21, 1971.
 The flight was operated using one of the carriers, Boeing 727s.

 Despite pressure from Japanese and US officials, JL continued to hold the monopoly until 1986.
 Following JL’s privatization, ANA was finally granted the right to operate international scheduled flights on March 3.